Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Don’t skip the garlic.
 It adds the most incredible flavor!

 • Customize it.
 Sometimes I like to add creamy ricotta and pickled shallots to my bruschetta, (per the video above!), to change things up.
-Feel free to get creative.
+Get creative.

 Grilled sourdough bruschetta with tomatoes & ultra-creamy ricotta